 Historically, there’s a notable difference between stuffing and dressing.
 Though both dishes contain the same staple ingredients (dried bread cubes, diced vegetables, broth, butter, herbs and spices), stuffing is what goes inside a turkey or chicken while dressing is baked in a separate casserole dish on the side.

 However, you’ll hear anecdotes of someone putting their dressing inside the bird and another family serving stuffing on the side.
 So what’s the deal?
 What it boils down to (in the modern era, at least) is regional slang.
-Southerners are going to call this favorite holiday side dish dressing, while people in pretty much every other part of America call it stuffing.
+With some exceptions, Southerners are going to call this regional side dish dressing, while people in pretty much every other part of America call it stuffing.

-A breakdown of Google Trends from November to December 2018 (arguably the peak time for this food) confirms this regional divide.
-Texas, Oklahoma, Louisiana, Arkansas, Missouri, Mississippi, Alabama, Georgia, North Carolina, South Carolina, Tennessee and Kentucky all searched for “dressing recipe” more than “stuffing recipe.”
-Missourians show the biggest preference for dressing recipes; 86% of its Google searches for these two terms went to “dressing recipe.”
+A breakdown of Google Trends from Nov.
+1 to Dec.
+31 of last year (arguably the peak time for this food) confirms this regional divide.
+Texas, Oklahoma, Louisiana, Mississippi, Alabama, Arkansas, Georgia, South Carolina, Tennessee, Kentucky, Indiana, and Missouri all searched for “dressing recipe” more than “stuffing recipe.”
+Alabamans and Mississippians show the biggest preference for dressing recipes; 83% of their Google searches for these two terms went to “dressing recipe.”

 Every other state in the union searched more frequently for “stuffing recipe,” with the Northeast preferring “stuffing” the most.
 No matter what you call it or what stuffing recipe you choose, we can pretty much all agree that this side is the star of the Thanksgiving table.
 But no stuffing is complete without more of the best Thanksgiving recipes.